A starter’s guide to the five ways to fly by private jet: Full Ownership, Fractional Ownership, Jet Cards, On-Demand Charter, Shared Flights.

 Aircraft Access: Category or Fleet Access to Specific Aircraft Type

-Jet cards and membership fill the gap between on-demand charter and fractional or full ownership.
+Jet Cards and membership fill the gap between on-demand charter and fractional or full ownership.

 Still, jet cards and memberships that offer fixed/capped hourly rates with guaranteed availability make reserving flights as easy as calling, texting, or emailing.